The Quasimodo Pattern: Definition and Trading Approach

 Moving Averages

 A simple moving average is widely used to confirm a trend reversal.
 You will need two MAs with different periods, depending on the timeframe you trade on.
-50-, 100-, and 200-period MAs are used on high timeframes, while 9-, 12-, and 21-period MAs are effective on shorter-term periods.
+50-, 100-, and 200-period MAs are typically used on high timeframes, while 9-, 12-, and 21-period MAs are more popular on shorter-term periods.

 Look at the 4-hour chart of the EUR/USD pair.
 The price formed an inverse QM.
 When the second bottom appeared on the chart, a 9-hour MA crossed the 21-hour MA from bottom to top (1).
 It's a so-called golden cross that signals an upward movement.
-As the cross occurred before the price formed the third bottom of the QM, you could open a buy trade immediately after the cross.
+As the cross occurred before the price formed the third bottom of the QM, you could open a buy trade at the second shoulder with a strong confirmation.

 Trading seems simple until you enter the real market.
-So, always be ready for exceptions and follow some rules that may help to protect you from potential losses.
+So, always be ready for exceptions.
+These rules may support you in building a trading strategy with the Quasimodo pattern.

 • Don’t confuse the Quasimodo trading pattern with the Head and Shoulders.